SeamlessDistribution/SeamlessDistribution.github.io/merchant/reference/reporting.md

 <tr><td>STD_RECON_001</td>
     <td>Merchant Transactions</td>
-    <td>Transaction summary for a shop representing number
-of transactions and summary amount done for the period.
+    <td>Transaction summary for a shop representing number of transactions and summary amount done for the period.
 </td></tr>

 <tr><td>STD_RECON_003</td>
     <td>Merchant Transactions Details</td><td>Transaction details for a shop
-showing ersReference, cashier,
-cash register and amount for the period.
+showing ersReference, cashier, point of sale and amount for the period.
 </td></tr>
 </table>